|

 3. Attend Meetings

 The Cayuga Heights Board of Trustees meets the second Monday of every month.
-Their meetings are open to the public, and time is set aside at the beginning of each meeting for the public to give comments.
+Their meetings are open to the public, and time is set aside during each meeting for the public to give comments.
 Residents from the Ithaca area are encouraged to attend and speak out against the proposed bait-and-shoot deer-killing plan, which will bring snipers and violence into our peaceful community.
-Even if you choose not to speak at these meetings, your presence will be helpful in solidarity with those who do.

 |